 Tidal Investments LLC ("Tidal" or the "Adviser"), a Tidal Financial Group company, located at 234 West Florida Street, Suite 203, Milwaukee, Wisconsin 53204, is an SEC registered investment adviser and a Delaware limited liability company.
 Tidal was founded in March 2012 and is dedicated to understanding, researching and managing assets within the expanding ETF universe.
-As of October 31, 2024, Tidal had assets under management of approximately \$23.36 billion and served as the investment adviser or sub-adviser for 227 registered funds.
+As of March 31, 2025, Tidal had assets under management of approximately \$28.08 billion and served as the investment adviser or sub-adviser for 214 registered funds.

 Tidal serves as investment adviser to the Fund and has overall responsibility for the general management and administration of the Fund pursuant to an investment advisory agreement with the Trust, on behalf of the Fund (the "Advisory Agreement").
-The Adviser is responsible for trading portfolio securities for the Fund, including selecting broker-dealers to execute purchase and sale transactions.
+The Adviser is also responsible for trading portfolio securities and financial instruments for the Fund, including selecting broker-dealers to execute purchase and sale transactions.
+The Adviser provides oversight of the Sub-Adviser and review of the Sub-Adviser's performance.
 The Adviser also arranges for sub-advisory, transfer agency, custody, fund administration, and all other related services necessary for the Fund to operate.
-For the services provided to the Fund, the Fund pays the Adviser a unitary management fee of 0.04%, which is calculated daily and paid monthly, at an annual rate based on the Fund's average daily net assets.
+For the services it provides to the Fund, the Fund pays the Adviser a unitary management fee, which is calculated daily and paid monthly, at an annual rate of 0.84% of the Fund's average daily net assets.

-Under the Advisory Agreement, in exchange for a single unitary management fee from the Fund, the Adviser has agreed to pay all expenses incurred by such Fund except for interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under 1940 Act, litigation expenses, and other non-routine or extraordinary expenses (collectively, the "Excluded Expenses").
+Under the Advisory Agreement, in exchange for a single unitary management fee from the Fund, the Adviser has agreed to pay all expenses incurred by the Fund except for interest charges on any borrowings, dividends and other expenses on securities sold short, taxes, brokerage commissions and other expenses incurred in placing orders for the purchase and sale of securities and other investment instruments, acquired fund fees and expenses, accrued deferred tax liability, distribution fees and expenses paid by the Fund under any distribution plan adopted pursuant to Rule 12b-1 under 1940 Act, litigation expenses, and other non-routine or extraordinary expenses (collectively, the "Excluded Expenses").